 Control Requirement Personal Clothing Personal attire must be considered when working in a laboratory since clothing, accessories, and hair may become entangled in equipment, accidentally spill substances, or pass through flames unintentionally.
-Proper personal attire includes clothing that provides adequate coverage for the upper body, legs and close-toed footwear that provides adequate support and has suitable traction for laboratory activities. • The following should not be worn in the laboratory: loose sleeves, dangling jewelry, clothing that leaves the legs exposed, or shoes with heels greater than one inch.
-Eye Protection • Must be worn when working with substances or equipment that present a hazard to the eye. • Eye protection must meet design requirements set forth by ANSI Z87 and must be appropriate for the activity being performed.
+Proper personal attire includes clothing that provides adequate coverage for the upper body, legs and close-toed footwear that provides adequate support and has suitable traction for laboratory activities.
+Hair should be confined or tied back.
+The following should not be worn in the laboratory: loose sleeves, dangling jewelry, clothing that leaves the legs exposed, or shoes with heels greater than one inch.
+Eye Protection Must be worn when working with substances or equipment that present a hazard to the eye.
+Eye protection must meet design requirements set forth by ANSI Z87 and must be appropriate for the activity being performed.
 Safety glasses and goggles should fit securely and be free of smudges or scratches that may obstruct vision.
 Safety glasses are designed for impact hazards and may be equipped with side shields to provide more complete protection than those without.
 Goggles provide protection from impact, dust, mists, and splashes.
-Face Shields • Face shields are designed to be used in combination with safety goggles to provide additional protection to the face and eyes against splashes and particulate matter. • Face shields do not provide adequate protection against large projectiles or liquids, unless they are used in combination with safety goggles.
+Face Shields Face shields are designed to be used in combination with safety goggles to provide additional protection to the face and eyes against splashes and particulate matter.
+Face shields do not provide adequate protection against large projectiles or liquids, unless they are used in combination with safety goggles.
 Polycarbonate face shields that offer protection against ultraviolet (UV) radiation should be worn when using instruments that produce UV light and do not have UV filter.
-Gloves • Gloves should always be worn when working with chemicals even if the chemical containers are tightly closed or the experiment being conducted is within a closed system. • Gloves should be comfortable, of sufficient length to prevent exposure of the hand and wrist, and should be appropriate for the type of work to be performed.
-Gloves should be inspected for visible tears before use, changed when they become soiled or compromised, and discarded appropriately after use. discarded appropriately after use.
-Laboratory personnel should use gloves that provide the • Laboratory personnel should use gloves that provide the Lab Coats and Aprons • Laboratory personnel should use gloves that provide the highest level of protection against the substances to be used.
-Lab Coats and Aprons Laboratory personnel should use gloves that provide the highest level of protection against the substances to be used.
-Lab coats must be provided to and worn by all Lab Coats and Aprons Laboratory personnel should use gloves that provide the highest level of protection against the substances to be used.
-Lab coats must be provided to and worn by all laboratory personnel, students (including those in Lab Coats and Aprons Laboratory personnel should use gloves that provide the highest level of protection against the substances to be used.
-Lab coats must be provided to and worn by all
+Gloves Gloves should always be worn when working with chemicals even if the chemical containers are tightly closed or the experiment being conducted is within a closed system.
+Gloves should be comfortable, of sufficient length to prevent exposure of the hand and wrist, and should be appropriate for the type of work to be performed.
+Gloves should be inspected for visible tears before use, changed when they become soiled or compromised, and discarded appropriately after use.
+Laboratory personnel should use gloves that provide the highest level of protection against the substances to be used.
+Lab Coats and Aprons • Lab coats must be provided to and worn by all laboratory personnel, students (including those in instructional laboratories), and visitors when the hazards of the substances necessitate their use.